Ukhu Pacha – (OO-koo PAH-chah) – The Lower World

 The Serpent does not introduce you to your animal guide.
 It reminds you that you already know each other.

 These are not personality descriptions.
-Each entry describes what becomes available to you when the animal guide relationship is active, and what you notice when it goes quiet.
+In the INTI NAN Ukhu Pacha framework, each entry describes what becomes available when the animal guide relationship is active, and the specific kind of flatness that appears when it goes quiet – wolf, eagle, bear, serpent, puma, hummingbird each carrying a distinct intelligence.

 Wolf